r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 A WordPress plugin for drag and drop 3D content creation compatible with most XR devices.

 == Description ==
-Welcome to the metaverse, WordPress!
+## Welcome to the metaverse, WordPress!
-The 3OV plugin is a drag and drop way to publish virtual worlds or 3D content using your WordPress site.
-The plugin supports AR VR and 2D in a browser window and runs React Three Fiber under the hood with support for many interoperable extensions.
-Newly added is our AI features in the NPC block!
-Give it a try!
+Elevate your WordPress site to new dimensions with our 3OV plugin, an intuitive drag-and-drop tool for effortlessly integrating virtual worlds, 3D content, AR, and VR experiences.
+Built on React Three Fiber, our plugin supports a wide range of interoperable extensions and comes equipped with cutting-edge AI features implemented in a NPC block.
+Get ready to transform your website into an immersive metaverse destination!

-## Drag and drop WebXR
+## Seamless WebXR Integration with Drag and Drop Functionality
-The three object viewer plugin makes it possible to drag and drop 3D (glb) files into your WordPress block editor content.
-Wherever you can put a block, you can put a virtual world.
-Your website can truly become a virtual world when your visitors click the “Enter in VR” button.
-When a user enters the scene, they will have the ability to teleport throughout the environment.
-More exciting VR features to come!

-## Implements Open Metaverse Interoperability Extensions
-This plugin supports the three-omi package built by contributors of the Open Metaverse Interoperability group.
-As new extensions are added, this plugin will be updated to support those features.
-Some potential components in the future include physics and collision events.
+With the 3OV plugin, embedding 3D (glb) files into your WordPress block editor content has never been easier.
+Simply drag and drop files to create virtual worlds anywhere you can place a block.
+Engage your visitors with a click of the "Enter in VR" button, allowing them to teleport throughout your virtual environment.
+Stay tuned for even more exhilarating VR features!

-## Currently Supported OMI, KHR, and other Extensions
+## Embrace the Possibilities of Interoperability with Supported OMI, KHR, and Other Extensions

-KHR_audio – Play both spatial and global audio in your scenes by creating a scene here in the build.xpportal.io Spoke editor.
-From there you can export a glb file that supports the Three OMI Audio Emitter Extension.
+KHR_audio: Immerse your audience in both spatial and global audio by designing scenes with the build.xpportal.io Spoke editor.
+Export glb files compatible with the Three OMI Audio Emitter Extension.

-OMI_collider - allows for walking on surfaces
+OMI_collider: Enable walking on surfaces for a more interactive experience.

-OMI_link - Metaverse traversal!
-You can walk into an object with a omi_link extension to emulate hyperlink actions.
+OMI_link: Metaverse traversal at its finest!
+Walk into objects with the omi_link extension to simulate hyperlink actions.

-OMI_spawn_point - Set where your player loads in.
+OMI_spawn_point: Customize your player's starting point in the virtual world.

-SXP_personality - Utilize Magick ML or our Alchemy Worker to power your NPCs using the new 3OV NPC Block!
+SXP_personality: Bring your NPCs to life with Magick ML or our Alchemy Worker through the innovative 3OV NPC Block.
+Elevate your WordPress site into a truly immersive virtual experience with the 3OV plugin.
+Try it now and unlock a whole new world of possibilities!

 == Installation ==
 This plugin can be installed directly from your WordPress site.